FAForever/faf-moderator-client/README.md

 # FAF Moderator Client [![Build](https://github.com/FAForever/faf-moderator-client/actions/workflows/build.yml/badge.svg)](https://github.com/FAForever/faf-moderator-client/actions/workflows/build.yml)
 This application enables faforever.com moderators to perform administrative actions.
 This involves:
-- managing of users
+- managing of users, user groups and permissions
-- avatars
+- uploading and assigning avatars
+- managing matchmaker map pools
 - map & mod vault
 - checking recent activities
+- editing runtime translations

 # How to use / run it
 - Make sure you have Java 11 or higher installed (JRE or JDK does not matter).
 AdoptOpenJDK offers free installation packages [here](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot) (other Java flavours like Oracle should also work)